 Troubleshooting issues with the email channel

-This page contains information about troubleshooting the errors you might run into when setting up the email channel for your service desk.
+There are common errors when setting email with your service desk.
 If you are not receiving requests, or if you are getting errors, check the email connection.
 You might also review how emails are processed to see why a certain type of email isn't making it to your service desk.

 To troubleshoot email channel issues, the first thing to do is to check the connection between Jira Service Desk and your email account.
-You will see error messages that show you why the email channel does not work for your service desk.
+You will see error messages that show you why the email channel doesn't work for your service desk.

 - Under Jira Service Desk, select Email requests.